angular/angular/aio/content/tutorial/toh-pt0.md

 ## Make changes to the application

-Open the project in your favorite editor or IDE and navigate to the `src/app` folder to make some changes to the starter application.
+Open the project in your favorite editor or IDE.
+Navigate to the `src/app` directory to edit the starter application.

-You'll find the implementation of the shell `AppComponent` distributed over three files:
+Note that the implementation of the shell `AppComponent` distributed over three files:

 | Files                | Details |
 |:---                  |:---     |